rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/troubleshooting.md

 ### New Cluster Deployment is stuck in "Waiting for Agent to check in"

-When using `agent-tls-mode` set to `strict`, new clusters may fail to provision with a generic "Waiting for Agent to check in" error message.
-The root casuse of this is similar o the above case for TLS errors - Rancher's agent can't determine the which CA Rancher is using (or can't verify that Rancher's cert is actually signed by the provided certificate authority).
+When Rancher has `agent-tls-mode` set to `strict`, new clusters may fail to provision with a generic "Waiting for Agent to check in" error message.
+The root cause of this is similar to the above case of TLS errors - Rancher's agent can't determine the which CA Rancher is using (or can't verify that Rancher's cert is actually signed by the provided certificate authority).

-To resolve the issue, set the `agent-tls-mode` to `system-store`, or upload the CA for rancher as described in [Adding TLS Secrets](../resources/add-tls-secrets.md).
+To resolve the issue, set the `agent-tls-mode` to `system-store`, or upload the CA for Rancher as described in [Adding TLS Secrets](../resources/add-tls-secrets.md).